zekzekus/dotfiles/README.md

 - Install [Oh My Fish](https://github.com/bpinto/oh-my-fish).
 - Create a symbolic link fish/config.fish to ~/.config/fish/config.fish
 - Create a symbolic link fish/oh-my-fish/custom to ~/.oh-my-fish/custom
-- Check and modify your TMUX conf to use fish instead of zsh.
+- Check and modify your TMUX conf to use fish.